xinhe-lab/ctwas/README.md

 If you have already run cTWAS before, see [this page](https://xinhe-lab.github.io/multigroup_ctwas/articles/software_updates.html) for the software updates.

+You can [browse source code](https://github.com/xinhe-lab/ctwas/tree/multigroup) and [report a bug](https://github.com/xinhe-lab/ctwas/issues) here.

+You can also join our [Google Group](https://groups.google.com/g/ctwas_users) to ask questions, report issues, or receive notifications of software updates.

 ## Install ctwas

 Use "remotes" to install the latest version of ctwas from GitHub: